Susanna Ladecky is an international lawyer based in Stockholm, Sweden. She was born in Slovakia but has lived in various cities around Europe since.

 And then straight to the Empire State Building or a museum for the culture and rich history that New York has to offer.

-What challenges have you faced in New York and how did you overcome them?
+What challenges did you face in New York and how did you overcome them?
 Should people planning to visit New York be aware of these challenges?

 One of the biggest challenges was the whole payment process…

 Coming from Stockholm where you pay the price you see on the check and where it’s pretty straightforward, it was quite challenging to get used to general American way.

 If you’re coming from countries where this is not common, then keep in mind as you plan your trip that most of the prices you see are not definite and you need to calculate the tax and the tip.

 Other than that, I don’t think we faced any bigger challenges besides that it’s a big city, so have respect and be safe.
 This is, however, true of any city in the world.

 In your opinion, what is the best way to travel in New York and why?

 The best way to travel is probably the subway…

 It gets you to where you want to go quickly plus it’s part of the New York attraction, especially if you stumble upon some subway musicians, it can be pretty magical!